EternityForest/KaithemAutomation/kaithem/src/docs/css.md

 ### .paper
 This object should have it's own background, it is like a popup you're going to put over something else.

+### .pagebreak
+Insert a page break before this element

+### .nobreaks
+Try not to break this element.
+Browsers appear to still do so if necessary, but avoid if possible.

+### .noprint
+Do not print this element.

+### .print-exact
+The background color of this and child elements are meaningful, don't remove them when printing.

 ### .rounded
 Round the corners with the default global border-radius.